Gaetz associate working toward plea deal with prosecutors

 Federal prosecutors are examining whether Gaetz and Greenberg paid underage girls or offered them gifts in exchange for sex, according to two people familiar with the matter who spoke on condition of anonymity because they could not discuss details publicly.
 Gaetz has denied the allegations and insists he will not resign his seat in Congress.

 A call to the congressman’s cellphone on Thursday yielded a message that he was not accepting calls at this time.
+He also did not respond to a text message.

+When asked directly if Greenberg, a former local tax collector outside Orlando, was cooperating with prosecutors on the Gaetz case, Scheller cited attorney-client privilege.
+But he said Greenberg’s cooperation would likely be contingent on whether it was required by prosecutors to get a plea deal.

+“If someone signs a cooperation agreement, they are required to cooperate,” Scheller told reporters outside the federal courthouse in Orlando.